wisdomagbeve01/british_airways_forage/README.md

 During the data cleaning phase, the raw reviews were processed to ensure they were in a usable format for analysis.
 Key cleaning tasks included removing unnecessary text such as `"✅ Trip Verified"` and `"Not Verified,"` stripping leading characters like `'|'` and `spaces`, and eliminating extra whitespace.
 Additionally, HTML entities present in the reviews were handled by parsing the content with `Beautiful Soup`.
 Once the reviews were cleaned, they were saved into a CSV file using `Pandas` for further processing.
 This step ensured the data was properly structured, making it ready for sentiment analysis and other text-based analyses.

 ### 1.3 Data Analysis

+In the data analysis stage, sentiment analysis and topic modeling were performed to extract meaningful insights from the cleaned reviews.

+For sentiment analysis, the TextBlob library was used to compute the sentiment polarity of each review, quantifying whether the sentiment was positive, negative, or neutral.
+The overall sentiment distribution was then analyzed to understand customer feedback trends.

+Topic modeling was conducted using spaCy for tokenization and lemmatization, followed by the creation of a dictionary and corpus using Gensim.
+An LDA (Latent Dirichlet Allocation) model was trained to identify recurring themes within the reviews, revealing key topics discussed by customers.
+This analysis helped uncover the main concerns and praises of British Airways' services.